 - Brushes - When you really get into the specifics of brushes, you’ll quickly realize that there isn’t an industry norm.
 Every manufacturer has gone their own way in this category.
 That said, you should expect a brush bar with beaters to sweep dust and dirt into the suction section.
 Newer models have full-width turbo brush bars.
 And, even though you’ll want to laugh at the little sweeper brushes that flair out from sides, these are actually great at pulling in dirt from the sides.

 - Remotes, apps, or manual settings - There are three different ways to get your robotic vacuum going.
-The most basic models require you to manually push a button on the machine (and/or program it to start at a certain time on the robot’s interface), while remote controls are a step up, allowing you to set the cleaning mode and sometimes steer the robot into the right place from the comfort of a seat nearby.
+The most basic models require you to manually push a button on the machine (and/or program it to start at a certain time on the robot’s interface), while remote controls are a step up.
+What we really love about remote controls is that they allow you to set the cleaning mode and sometimes steer the robot into the right place from the comfort of a seat nearby.
 And then there are app-controlled vacuums.
 Needless to say, these models tend to do more and have more settings, which drives the price up, but allows you to get your vacuum going while you’re away.
-You’ll find variations in price within each control system which is one way to narrow in on your final choices, but you won’t be able to discern cleaning ability according to the type of controls; it’s really a matter of preference.
+You’ll find variations in price within each control system (which is one way to narrow in on your final choices), but you won’t be able to discern cleaning ability according to the type of controls; it’s really a matter of preference.

 - Cleaning modes - In the most basic models, you’ll usually find two cleaning modes.
 One is the standard clean until you’ve exhausted your battery or your dust canister is full.
 The other is a spot clean which is a really short cycle that involves just moving within a small radius to clean areas that visibly need a vacuum.
 There are a few models with deep or power clean functions that work as a combination of spot cleans and regular cleans.
 And, we’re hoping to see more programming functionality in room cleaning modes as the technology and apps for robotic vacuums develops.